cageq/knet/README.md

 ## Thread mode

-​	You can create one or multi EventWorker(s) to process the connections, but we will keep one connecion's events always be in one thread of its lifecycle.  so it is safty to create a lua engine in your session, all net events will be called in the same thread.
+​	use one listener thread and zero or more worker threads.  we will keep one connecion's events always be in same thread. so it is safety to create a lua engine in your session, all net events will be called in the same thread.

-## Backends

-​	There are serval backends implements including the raw epoll/kqueue/iocp api, the open source version is based on standalone asio version.
-The goal of this project is to provide simple apis for user to build network components.
-Will it can help.

-## Performance
-   I have not test it, but it's a very thin wrapper over the asio, I think the performace will be close to asio.

 ## github & gitee